wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/store-mongolab-web-sites-nodejs-store-data-mongodb.md

 ## What's changed
 * For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
-* For a guide to the change of the Management Portal to the new portal see: [Reference for navigating the preview portal](https://manage.windowsazure.cn/)
+* For a guide to the change of the Management Portal to the new portal see: [Reference for navigating the Portal Preview](https://manage.windowsazure.cn/)

 [screen-mongolab-websitedashboard]: ./media/store-mongolab-web-sites-nodejs-store-data-mongodb/screen-mongolab-websitedashboard.png